 Essentially a cooking site, Traveling Chili combines my love of travel with a love of food, especially Thai food.
 Along with the recipes, there is also detailed information about the foods we eat, and the sometimes surprising facts about where they come from.

-Technologies used: Drupal currently, transitioning to October.
+Technologies used: Drupal currently, transitioning to laravel-based October.

 As another way to leverage the large inventory of content developed through my travel sites, I have published several travel guides in electronic form.
 These books are available in the two major formats – mobi (Kindle) and ePub – and are distributed through all the major publishing platforms, such as Amazon, iBooks, Smashwords, etc.

 - For any first-time visitor to Bangkok, there are certain "must see" sights that you have to visit.
 While "the Big Mango" is home - literally - to hundreds of museums as well as assorted palaces, temples and other tourist spots, there are three destinations that most will say you need to visit to have "done" Bangkok: The Grand Palace, Wat Po (The Temple of the Reclining Buddha) and Wat Arun (The Temple of Dawn.)

 - In addition to the 'big three' I've also selected a dozen or so other sights - some popular, some interesting but a bit off the tourist trail - that are easily accessible using the city's train and boat system.